Contact A Lawyer

 The osteoporosis drug Fosamax, which is designed to strengthen bones and reduce the risk of fractures, has been linked to osteonecrosis of the jaw, which involves deterioration and death of the jaw bone.
 It has also been associated with osteonecrosis of the shoulder, osteonecrosis of the knee, osteonecrosis of the hip and a possible risk of low-impact femur fractures

 OVERVIEW: Fosamax (alendronate sodium) was approved by the FDA for the treatment of osteoporosis in October 1995.
-The drug is manufactured by Merck & Co., generating annual sales of over $3 billion.
-In 2008, sale of the generic version, alendronate sodium tablets, was approved by the FDA.
+The drug is manufactured by Merck & Co., generating annual sales of over $3 billion before it became available as a generic in 2008.

 Almost 20 million people have used Fosamax, which belongs to a class of drugs known as bisphosphonates.
 The drug works by killing osteoclast cells, which break down bone tissue.
 This strengthens bones and reduces the risk of long bone fractures in patients with osteoporosis.